17. Packages

 Be advised: if there is a .sublime-package, as well as a loose file in a

-will override the ENTIRE file stored in the .sublime-package file.
-See
+loose file will override the ENTIRE file stored in the .sublime-package file.

 Sublime Text ships with over 50 Packages pre-installed, and many, many user-created Packages are available through several channels, the easiest of which is using the Package Control Package, which provides very easy management of the Packages you have installed with any given Sublime-Text installation.

-Rationale: From your Sublime Text Package, you can do relative importing, which is ONLY legal from within a Python Package, and generates an exception when it is used outside of a Python Package.
+Note: From your Sublime Text Package, you can do relative importing, which is ONLY legal from within a Python package, and generates an exception when it is used outside of a Python package.

 from . import sibling_module